leahr0040/myDevProject/README.md

 ## Built With

-This project was uses some framwoeks and plugins:
+This project was uses some framworks and plugins:
 * [Bootstrap](https://getbootstrap.com)
 * [JQuery](https://jquery.com)
 * [Bootstrap-select](https://developer.snapappointments.com/bootstrap-select/)